dwarvesf/playground/_memo/go-in-software-engineering.md

 * Utilities and stand-alone tools: Go was born to beat the compilation time.
 It's a savior that the program can be compiled in shorter time and minimal size compare to most of other languages, allow it to be packed and distributed quickly.

 ## Go in Software Engineering
-> Software engineering is what happens to programming when you add time and other programmers.-Russ Cox
+> "Software engineering is what happens to programming when you add time and other programmers."
+Russ Cox

 Programming is hard.
 You have a problem, you write a program to solve it.
 Your program turns out great and works thing out - that's programming.
 But keeping your program work over time is struggling in many levels.
 More people coming, your business logic changes or some of your 3rd party library is no more working.